stuartleeks/stuartleeks.com/content/post/kubebuilder-event-filters-part-1-delete.md

 }
 ```

-The subtlety of this code snippet was lost on me the first time I encountered it: the return statement calls `ignoreNotFound(err)` which returns `nil` if `err` is a `NotFound` error and the original error otherwise.
+The subtlety of this code snippet was lost on me the first time I encountered it: the return statement calls `ignoreNotFound(err)` which returns `nil` if `err` is a `NotFound` error and returns the original error otherwise.
 The above snippet always calls `log.Error` which is quite verbose in the log output, so I prefer to write the code as something similar to this:

 ```go {hl_lines=[7]}
 var cronJob batch.CronJob